SEARCHING FOR BORIS WEISFEILER: SEQUENCE OF EVENTS

 2011.
 HUMAN RIGHTS COMMISSION'S RESOLUTION

 On August 26, 2011 the final Human Rights Valech Commission's report made public and posted on-line.
 Case of Boris Weisfeiler disappearance in Chile is not accepted as a Human Rights violation .
-I am extremely disappointed with the Commission's decision.
-Boris was deprived by the Chilean State not only of his life but also of being recognized as its victim.
-It is very sad day for me and my family.
+Therefore, Boris was deprived by the Chilean State not only of his life but also of being recognized as its victim.

-My brother is a victim of the political repression of the Pinochet regime, even if the Commission did not have the proof at its disposal to formally accept his case as a human rights atrocity.
+My brother is a victim of the political repression of the Pinochet regime, even if the Commission did not formally accept his case as a human rights atrocity.
 Declassified U.S. documents leave no doubt that Boris Weisfeiler is the one U.S. citizen among 1100+ Chileans disappeared at the hands of agents of state repression.

 2010.
 CASE SUBMITTED TO HUMAN RIGHTS COMMISSION